Elhameed/PLG4_APIs/README.md

 - **Methodology:**
   - We make requests to each Amazon product category page.
   - For each category, the first product image and label are saved locally in the `images/` directory.
-  - **Note:** Amazon's HTML structure may change, so this is a basic demonstration using `BeautifulSoup`.

 ---